Curriculum Vitae

 - Compared theoretical expectation to the experimental results from implementation of asymmetric phase-covariant cloning on IonQ’s 11-qubit quantum computer (utilizing the Qiskit SDK).

-- Independent Researcher, Continuing QuForce Project (August - Present 2022)
+- Independent Researcher, Continuing QuForce Project (August 2022 - March 2023)

 - Expanding our experimental investigation into the trade-off between information gain and detection when eavesdropping on quantum key distribution.